amboseli/ramboseli/README.md

-An R package for the ARBP
+An R package for the ABRP
 ================

 ![](img/amboseli_small.jpg)